Home » Attractions » Royal Gorge Bridge and Park

 Get into the details

-956 feet above the crashing Arkansas River, the Royal Gorge Bridge — one of the world’s highest suspension bridges — connects visitors from one side of the millions-plus-years-old gorge to the other, where even more adventure awaits.
+Located a breathtaking 956 feet above the crashing Arkansas River (291 meters), the Royal Gorge Bridge is one of the world’s highest suspension bridges.
+It’s towering structure is a marvel of engineering that connects visitors from one side of the millions-plus-years-old gorge to one of the coolest parks in the Pikes Peak region.

 Awe is the closest word we can find to describe what you’ll feel as you take in the staggeringly beautiful views of the gorge and the surrounding region.
-You’ll definitely want to ensure your phone has extra photo storage (or bring a camera with extra memory, if you’re old-school) to capture every moment of your trip.
-But the views aren’t the only reason to visit.
+You’ll definitely want to ensure your phone has extra photo storage (or bring a camera with extra memory) to capture every moment of your trip.

-The Royal Gorge Park is packed with fun ways to spend a day, like the thrilling Cloudscraper Zip Line or chill-but-awesome gondola rides across the canyon.
-And the pulse-pounding Skycoaster helps you make your acquaintance with the Royal Gorge’s steep drop like no other ride.
-For a more in-depth and hands-on way to experience the Gorge, try the Royal Gorge Via Ferrata, aka The Iron Way, a mountaineering experience on the gorge walls!
-Make your Via Ferrata reservation to create the most amazing memories!
+The Royal Gorge Park is packed with fun ways to spend a day, like the thrilling Cloudscraper Zip Line or relaxing-but-awesome gondola rides across the canyon.
+And the pulse-pounding Skycoaster helps you make your acquaintance with the Royal Gorge’s steep drop like no other ride can.
+For a more in-depth and hands-on way to experience the Gorge, try the Royal Gorge Via Ferrata, aka The Iron Way.
+It’s a powerful mountaineering experience that takes you along the gorge walls!
+Make your Via Ferrata reservation to create the most amazing memories in the Rocky Mountains

-For the younger set, Tommy Knocker Playland offers climbing structures for unleashing one’s inner mountain goat and a fabulous carousel to spin all your cares away.
-And don’t miss the water clock by the visitor center, It’s absolutely fascinating!
+For younger visitors, Tommy Knocker Playland offers climbing structures for unleashing one’s inner mountain goat and a fabulous carousel for easygoing fun.
+And don’t miss the water clock by the visitor center, it’s absolutely fascinating.

-You can bring lunch from home for enjoying at one of the many picnic areas — or you can leave the cooking to the folks at Café 1230, the Bridge View BBQ, or Grill on the Hill (sometimes you can smell that tasty goodness all the way across the bridge!).
+You can bring lunch from home for enjoying at one of the many picnic areas — or you can leave the cooking to the folks at Café 1230, the Bridge View BBQ, or Grill on the Hill.
+Sometimes you can smell that tasty goodness cooking all the way across the bridge!
 All three have hearty and light options, so no one will leave unsatisfied.
 Oh, and there’s also the Cliff Side patio, where you can enjoy sweet snacks like slushies and cotton candy.

 Head out and make a day of it.
 You won’t be sorry you visited the Royal Gorge Bridge and Park — and you certainly won’t be bored!